paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

   by metaWRAP estimated using checkM, BUSCO, and GUNC
 - `FigureS_ASMB05.pdf`: Supplementary figure summarising the quality estimates of the MAGs refined by metaWRAP estimated using checkM and GUNC after automatically refining them using MMSeqs2
+- `FigureS_ASMB06.pdf`: Supplementary figure summarising the taxonomic assignmnet of the MAGs against the GTDB